home of the mayberry tigers

 We would like to welcome, Ms. Anne Axton-Jones as Mayberry's Principal for the upcoming school year.

 School may be winding down for summer break, but your reading skills shouldn't take a vacation!
 The Literacy Coaches at Mayberry highly encourage ALL students to participate in the Governor's Summer Reading Challenge.
-All children will be receiving a summer reading packet which includes a reading journal, a parent letter, and suggested book lists.
+All children received a summer reading packet which includes a reading journal, a parent letter, and suggested book lists.
 If by chance your reading log or summer reading packet gets swept out to sea this summer, follow the link to print another copy at home!
 Happy Reading!!
 Summer Reading Packet

 Do you have a child who will be entering Kindergarten in the fall?
 Please see the flier below for details on how to register your child.
 Kindergarten Registration